TatianaG-ka/migration-cypress-to-playwright/README.md

 - Rewriting the existing tests
 - Training the team on the new framework and concepts

-The exact cost of migration depends on the size of the test suite, the complexity of the application, the team's experience and the available resources.
+The exact cost of migration depends on the size of the test suite, the complexity of the application, the team's experience, and the available resources.

-> **Warning**
->
-> When migrating from Cypress to Playwright, it's important to carefully consider the key steps and decisions involved in the process
+> When migrating from Cypress to Playwright, it's crucial to carefully consider the key steps and decisions to ensure a successful transition.

 ## Migration Steps
 ![image](levels)

-> **Warning**
->
 > Cutoff - all new tests are written in Playwright

-### !!!!
-Step 1: Set Up the testing infrastructure
+### Step 1: Set Up the testing infrastructure

 Key tasks during this phase include: